NHSDTC - Most Frequently Asked Questions

 QUESTION #5 - What Competition Level Should Our Unit Enter?

-QUESTION #6 - How is the date for the Nationals Selected Each Year?
+QUESTION #8 - How is the Date for the Nationals Selected Each Year?

 The dates for the Nationals are dictated in concert with the event venue, the Daytona Beach Ocean Center Arena.
 Many events occur every year in the late Spring in Daytona Beach and the Nationals are scheduled around these.
 The dates for the Nationals historically remain the first weekend in May.

-The Armed events at the Nationals are held under the guidelines of Army Manual 22-5.
-The Unarmed events are held under the guidance of Air Force Manual 36-2203.
+The Armed events at the Nationals are held under the guidelines of Army Training Circular 3-21.5.
+The Unarmed events are held under the guidance of Air Force Manual AFMAN 36-2203.
 The NHSDTC allows all units to perform in accordance with the requirements outlined in their particular service manual.
 As the saying goes, "you dance with the girl that brung ya"!
-Every unit competes under their own service manual or the manual of your choosing (all schools state to the judge the manual they will be utilizing during their report in).
+Every unit competes under their own service manual or the manual of your choosing (all schools state to the judge the manual they will be utilizing during their report in) BUT ALWAYS REMEMBER, the NHSDTC SOP is followed FIRST!

 QUESTION #11 - The "No Crossing Over" Rule -- What Does That Mean?